chicio/chicio.github.io/_posts/2019-06-13-google-play-store-publish-pwa.md

 With both pieces of information at hand I was able to generate a web `assetlink.json` statement using the [asset links generator](https://developers.google.com/digital-asset-links/tools/generator).
 The `assetlink.json` generated must be served from the PWA domain from the URL `<your PWA domain>/.well-known/assetlinks.json`.

-{% include blog-lazy-image.html description="pwa app Digital AssetLink generator"  width="1500" height="888" src="/assets/images/posts/pwa-app-07-assetlink-generator.jpg" %}
+{% include blog-lazy-image.html description="Generate the assetlinks.json file"  width="1500" height="888" src="/assets/images/posts/pwa-app-07-assetlink-generator.jpg" %}

 After publishing the `assetlink.json` to my PWA domain my app was ready to be published to the store.
 So I followed the standard procedure [to upload an app to the Google Play Store](https://developer.android.com/studio/publish/upload-bundle).
 If the two ways association fails, it is possible to check for error messages using the the Android Debug Bridge, by launching from the terminal the following command with the test device connected (or the emulator running).